 - 1. There will be NO food, drink or tobacco products in the laboratory. - 2.
 NO opened-toe shoes can be worn during lab.
 You will not be allowed to stay in the laboratory if the lab exercise uses any sort of glassware or chemicals. - 3.
-NO purses, bags or coats on top of the student tables. - 4.
+NO purses, bags or coats on top of the student tables.
+Place them at the front of the room as you come into the lab away from chemicals. - 4.
 NO visitors in the laboratory without prior approval of the instructor.